Radbuglet/rfcs/text/0000-capabilities.md

 The problem is that we're holding a reference to an arena while we pass the remaining context down the function chain, causing aliased borrows that Rust really doesn't like.

-But this code is safe!
+But this code is acceptable!
 If we expand it into the manual passing strategy, the code compiles perfectly:

 ```rust
 fn add_alliance(